residua/cesu8/README.md

 > * Split this into the high 10-bit value and the low 10-bit value: 0000000001 and 0000110111.
 > * Add 0xD800 to the high value to form the high surrogate: 0xD800 + 0x0001 = 0xD801.
 > * Add 0xDC00 to the low value to form the low surrogate: 0xDC00 + 0x0037 = 0xDC37.

-# Related Work

-This crate is a modified version of [Eric Kidd's](https://github.com/emk) [`cesu-rs` repository](https://github.com/emk/cesu8-rs).
-This crate was developed for [Residua](https://github.com/residua) as part of their technical philosophy to have no external dependencies

 ## License